 Your Universal Credit award will take account of the rent that you pay – a Housing Costs Element will be included when it is assessed.
 In some circumstances the Housing Costs Element may not cover your full rental charge.

-You may be entitled to a two week run-on – called the ‘Transition to UC Housing Payment’.
+Otherwise, you may be entitled to a two week run-on – called the ‘Transition to UC Housing Payment’.
 These are usually paid automatically but if you move home you should contact the council that’s been paying the Housing Benefit to check.

 See Two week HB run-on for more information.